julflore000/Equity-Research-EF/README.md

 # Equity Research EFs
- Module for providing wind, solar, and coal job years/MW EFs based on location
+ Module for providing wind, solar, and coal jobs/MW EFs based on location
  * Current functionality: Unable to find state level job resolution borken down into O&M and con/instl sectors so currently using static values
+ * With construction EFs in job-years/MW

+## How this incorporates into optimization model
+* The module provides respective jobs/MW (O&M) or job-years/MW (Construction/Installation and decommissioning) depending on type of employment
+* Ultimately the final total jobs value provided will be in job-years (either by multiplying the respective jobs/MW by installed capacity each year or by multiplying the temporary job-years/MW by installed or decommissioning capacity)-however those calculations happen within the respective optimization model

 ### Modules to Install
 * Need to install geopy used to calculate which state that hypothetical plant is in